Optimal modularity and memory capacity of neural reservoirs: Results

 We test whether optimal modularity provides a benefit to the ESN's memory performance by a common memory benchmark task developed by Jaeger~\cite{Jaeger2002} (see Fig.~\ref{fig:mctask}(a)).
 The task involves feeding a stream of random inputs into the reservoir and training readout neurons to replay the stream at various time-lags.
 The coefficient of determination between the binomially distributed input signal and a delayed output signal for each delay parameter is used to quantify the performance of the ESN.
 The memory capacity ($\text{MC}$) of the network is the sum of these performances over all time-lags as shown by the shaded region in Fig.~\ref{fig:mctask}(b).

-Reservoirs with strong community structure (low $\mu$) exhibit the lowest performance; the reservoirs are ensembles of effectively disconnected reservoirs, with little to no inter-community communication.
+Reservoirs with strong community structure (low $\mu$) exhibit the poorest performance; the reservoirs are ensembles of effectively disconnected reservoirs, with little to no inter-community communication.
 Performance improves substantially with $\mu$ as the fraction of global bridges grows, facilitating inter-community communication.
 A turnover point is reached beyond which replacing connections with bridges compromises local cohesion.
 After a certain point, larger $\mu$ leads to performance loss.
-The region of elevated performance corresponds to the same region of optimal modularity on a reservoir with the same properties and inputs as those used in the task (see Fig. S1).
+The region of elevated performance corresponds to the same region of optimal modularity on a reservoir with the same properties and inputs as those used in the task (see the Supplemental Material Fig.~\ref{fig:supp_overlap}).